davidsimonfeldman/leetcode/README.md

 # leetcode
-leetcode problems and solutions this repository contain sql questions and their solutions
+leetcode problems and solutions this repository contain database questions and their solutions in sql/mysql